hpi-xnor/BMXNet/README.md

 ```
 ### Docker

 There is a simple Dockerfile that you can use to ease the setup process.
+Once running, find mxnet at ``/mxnet`` and the build folder at ``/mxnet/release``.
 (Be *warned* though, CUDA will not work inside the container so training process can be quite tedious)

 ```shell
 $ cd <mxnet-root>/smd_hpi/tools/docker